cami1887/Facebook-Clone/README.md

 # FacebookClone
 <br>
-This project is only made to visually replicate my facebook home page.
-This project does not have any real functionality as javascript is not included.
+This project is only made to visually replicate my facebook home page through HTML and CSS.
+This project does not reflect the same functionalities as FaceBook.